volosoft/lepton-theme/README.md

 export class AppModule {}
 ```

-`authLayoutImg`: (Optional) If not given, a default image will be placed into the authentication pages.
+`authLayoutImg`: (Optional) If not given, a default image will be placed on the authentication pages.

 * At this point, `LeptonX` theme should be up and running within your application.
 However, you may need to overwrite some css variables based your needs for every theme available as follows: